lifeparticle/Ruby-Cheatsheet/README.md

 # Hash

+A Hash maps each of its unique keys to a specific value.
+But it has certain similarities to an Array, but an Array index is always an Integer.
+A Hash key can be (almost) any object.

 Let's start with some basic operations.
 Below we have an example of how to initialize an empty hash.

 ```ruby